 If you wish to be placed on the same team as a friend, this needs to be made with your registration which is in advance for evaluations, for it to even be considered.
 If there is a significant skill level difference between you and your friend, you would both need to play for the lower level team.
 We cannot guarantee that it will always be possible to move players between teams for these kinds of reasons because of the potential impact to other teams and players.

-What if a player feels he/she should be in a higher category (age group)?
+What if a player feels they should be in a higher category (age group)?

 What if a player registers after evaluations?